mongodb/specifications/source/auth/auth.rst

         type: string
         optional: true

 Note that the principal name is optional as it may be provided by the IDP in environments where only one IDP is used.
+It is given by the user as the username.

 .. code:: idl